On this page

 Delivery of rare books and music

-Normally, you may order up to eight items at one time on the online book request system, but you can keep only a maximum of six items on reserve.
+Normally, you may order up to eight items at one time using the online book request system, but you can keep only a maximum of six items on reserve.

-Printed material you have not reserved is delivered at set times.
+Printed material you have not reserved is delivered to the reading room at set times.

 Rare books and music held in George IV Bridge